By Saurav · saavos

 I'm not claiming Sonnet is universally better for all chatbot use cases.
 If you're handling extremely high-volume, short-answer FAQ traffic — "what are your hours," "where's my order" — GPT-4o-mini is probably adequate and costs less per token to serve.
 But for SaaS-style support questions that require nuance, the model tier shows up.

 I ran a quick search probe on "claude chatbot saas $19" and "claude sonnet chatbot under $20" before writing this.
-The top results were Anthropic's own pricing docs and Claude Pro plan comparisons.
+The top results were Anthropic's own pricing docs and Claude Builder plan comparisons.
 No chatbot vendor was ranking there.

 That's because most chatbot SaaS companies are built around OpenAI's model stack.
 They lead with GPT-3.5 at the bottom, GPT-4o-mini in the middle, GPT-4o at the top.
 Claude is sometimes an option, but it's not the default, and it's not the $19/month option anywhere else.